Are You Struggling to Feel Accepted, Safe and Whole?

 All people have an inherent dignity, and with help, you can begin to believe in your human worth, even when the outside world throws challenges your way.
 You are deserving of love and care.
 Coaching for QTPOC issues can help you begin to discover your community and your capacity for self-love.
 By exploring yourself and embracing your identity, you can discover healing and enjoy a rich, raw aliveness.

-I can’t afford coaching.
+I can’t afford counseling or coaching.

 I feel ashamed of who I am.
 How can I talk about myself?

-Coaching is a safe, compassionate space for you to share all of your doubts, confusion and fears.
-So many QTPOC and people question their identities do not have the language they need to discuss their thoughts and feelings.
-As your coach, I will help you develop that vocabulary so you can begin to put your experience into words.
+Counseling is a safe, compassionate space for you to share all of your doubts, confusion and fears.
+So many people question their identities and do not have the language they need to discuss their thoughts and feelings.
+As your counselor and coach, I will help you develop that vocabulary so you can begin to put your experience into words.
 And, you have nothing to be ashamed of – your feelings are valid.
 Especially if you grew up in a traditional setting, it can be very difficult to accept that you are different from the dominant culture.
 But, what you are going through is very normal.
 And, you don’t have to live with self-hate and shame.
 There is another, lighter way.

 No one understands me.
 How will you?